-Wireless communication systems include wireless communication towers, broadcast communication towers and the sites on which such towers are located, including such features of the sites as fencing, shelters and permanently installed backup generators.
+Wireless communication systems include wireless communication towers, broadcast communication towers and the sites on which such towers are located, including fencing, shelters, and permanently installed backup generators.

 - PLR 201129007 (7/22/2011).
 In the PLR, the IRS emphasized the permanence of the wireless communication structures as being important to their treatment as real estate assets.
-The fact that the tower systems were large steel structures built deep below the ground and constructed to remain permanently in place demonstrated that these were real property assets for purposes of the asset test and the income tests. - American Tower is a REIT that leases antenna space on multi-tenant communications sites to wireless service providers, radio and television broadcast companies, wireless data providers, government agencies and municipalities and tenants in a number of other industries. - Crown Castle International Corp. is a telecommunications REIT that owns and operates wireless communication towers.
+The fact that the tower systems were large steel structures built deep below the ground and constructed to remain permanently in place demonstrated that these were real property assets for purposes of the asset test and the income tests. - American Tower Corporation is a REIT that leases antenna space on multi-tenant communications sites to wireless service providers, radio and television broadcast companies, wireless data providers, government agencies and municipalities and tenants in a number of other industries. - Crown Castle International Corp. is a telecommunications REIT that owns and operates wireless communication towers.